 Edgar Taylor, Ph.D.
 (Anthropology and History) 2015.
 ‘Histories of an Event: The Ugandan Asian Expulsion of 1972’.
-Co-supervised by Nancy Rose Hunt.
-Currently post-doctoral fellow, Center for Indian Studies in Africa, University of the Witwatersrand (South Africa).
+Co-supervised with Nancy Rose Hunt.
+Currently post-doctoral fellow, University of Johannesburg Institute for Advanced Study (South Africa).

 Ashley Rockenbach, Ph.D.
-Candidate (History).
+(History) (2017).
 ‘An Uncertain Order of Things: Mobility, Governance, and Citizenship at the Margins of the Ugandan State, 1945-1990’.
-Co-supervised by Pamela Ballinger.
-Currently writing fellow, Carter G. Woodson Institute for African-American and African Studies, University of Virginia.
+Co-supervised with Pamela Ballinger.
+Currently a member of the Social Studies faculty, Bard High School Early College Manhattan.

 Jonathan Shaw, Ph.D.
-Candidate (History).
+(History) (2017).
 ‘Remembering Lions: The Simba Rebellion, Imagined Geographies, and the “Afterlives of Decolonization” in North Kivu, Congo (DRC), 1959-1973’.
-Currently in the Democratic Republic of the Congo, funded by the Social Science Research Council International Dissertation Research Fellowship program.
+Currently a member of the faculty at the Université Chrétienne Bilingue du Congo, in Beni, eastern Congo.

 Benedito Machava, Ph.D.
-Candidate (History).
+(History) (2018).
 ‘The Morality of Revolution: Urban Life, Moral Purity, and Citizenship in Socialist Mozambique, 1974-1988’.
-Co-supervised by Anne Pitcher.
-Currently A. Barlett Giamatti Graduate Fellow, Institute for the Humanities, University of Michigan.
+Co-supervised with Anne Pitcher.
+Currently Cotsen Postdoctoral Scholar in the Society of Fellows, Princeton University.

 Doreen Kembabazi, Ph.D.
 Candidate (History).
 ‘Beyond Control: Women, Youth and the Politics of Morality in 1970s Uganda’.
 Currently Mary Malcolmson Raphael Fellow, Center for the Education of Women, University of Michigan.